 Charlotte Mason by far had the greatest impact on me as an educator, transforming my home, and later my classroom into a student-centered safe place where learners were no longer “tested” but instead given the opportunity to “show what you know” through my own version of the CM narration.
 Using living books, my own “Homeschool Holiday” curriculum, and Unit Studies turned the Gandara Bug Academy into the Happy Hive – a place where other children wanted to buzz around, to learn, and grow.
 I hope you want to buzz around as well!

 The Unschooling facet comes into play in the form of what we called: Free Choice Learning, or a Passion Project.
-Learners under my guidance are mentored to follow their passions and explore at least one area they are MOST interested in and dive deep into learning everything they can about the topic.
-How they demonstrate that learning is up to them and varies based on the learner.
+I mentor learners under my guidance to follow their passions and explore at least one area they are MOST interested in and dive deep into learning everything they can about the topic.
+How they show that learning is up to them and varies based on the learner.

-After you have researched and explored the different types of Homeschooling, you can decide how to address the subjects you are required to or want to teach based on your state’s regulations, and homeschooling style!
+After you research & explore the different Homeschooling methods, you can decide how to address the subjects you are required to or want to teach based on your state’s regulations, and homeschooling style!